backyard chickens

 Welsummer Chicken Breed: The Complete Guide

-The Welsummer (sometimes spelled Welsumer) is named after the village of Welsum, Holland, and was first imported into this country in 1928.
+The Welsummer (sometimes spelled Welsumer) is named after the village of Welsum, Holland, and was first imported into the United States in 1928.
 They became popular due to the beautiful dark brown eggs that the hens lay.
 The Bantam Welsummers were created separately in both England and Germany during the 1930s.

-My Pet Chicken offers both the standard-size Welsummer and the Bantam Welsummer.
+My Pet Chicken offers both the standard-size Welsummer.

 When many people picture the stereotypical rooster, a Welsummer is what they have in mind--this was the same rooster featured on the cornflake boxes!
 Their hackles and saddles are fiery burnt orange and scarlet, with beetle black tails iridescently shining green, like the bars on their wings.
 The hens are modest, heathery brown, with their hackles shading to glints of gold and black.
 Even their eyes are a lovely red bay.